 In addition to services, the mental health consultants also advise staff from schools, school based health centers, Schools Uniting Neighborhoods (SUN) service systems, as well as other child-serving agencies and community providers.

-Community-based treatment and services for school-aged youth and their families are also available at the outpatient provider agencies under contract with MHASD.
-If a youth needs services but does not have insurance the Call Center can help find low-cost resources.
+Community-based treatment and services for school-aged youth and their families are also available at the outpatient provider agencies under contract with us.
+If a youth needs services but does not have insurance, the Mental Health Call Center can help find low-cost resources.

 Youth from age 18 to 24 may be too old for the system of care for children and families, but not old enough for the adult system.
-In order to prevent these youth from "falling through the cracks" as they transition from child services to adult services, MHASD contracts with providers specifically to reach this population.
+In order to prevent these youth from "falling through the cracks" as they transition from child services to adult services, we contract with providers specifically to reach this population.